browserengineering/book/book/forms.md

 ========================

 We've now got input elements rendering, but only as empty rectangles.
 We need the *input* part!
-Let's 1) draw the content of input elements;
-and 2) allow the user to change that content.
-I'll start with the second, since until we do that there's no content to draw.
+Let's 1) allow the user to change that content, and 2) draw the content when it changes.

 In this toy browser, I'm going to require the user to click on an input element to change its content.
 We detect the click in